Derek Sivers & Ariel Hyatt on Crafting The Perfect Pitch Pt 2 – Video

 After the perfect pitch comes the perfect bio / signature story

-Now your audience is identifies and your pitch is clear, it’s time to craft your bio.
+Now your audience is identified and your pitch is clear, it’s time to craft your bio.
 Here is a check sheet of 12 vital questions to download that will help you to write a great bio:

 You may also like: